htimsk/SPanalysis/README.md

-# A statistical anaylysis of the Rocket Pool Smoothing Pool.
+# Modeling the Profitability of the Rocket Pool Smoothing Pool

 This Monte Carlo based analysis attempts to quantify the likely real-world performance of a Rocket Pool (RP) minipool (i.e., an ethereum validator) that joins the smoothing pool (SP) versus remaining a *solitarius* minipool.
 The SP is an opt-in feature that will collectively pool the PPV of every member opted into it.  *Solitarius* minipools are RP validators whose node operators (NO) have chosen not to opt-in to the SP and remain in their solitary configuration.